syncfusion-content/blazor-docs/blazor/splitter/split-panes.md

 ```

-The output will be as follows.

 ![Blazor Splitter with Vertical Orientation](./images/blazor-splitter-vertical-orientation.png)

-> You can also render multiple panes in splitter with both `Horizontal/Vertical` orientations.
+> Multiple panes can also be rendered in splitter with both `Horizontal/Vertical` orientations.

 ## Separator

-By default, pane separator will be render with `1px` width/height.
-You can customize the separator size by using `SeparatorSize` API.
+By default, pane separator will be rendered with `1px` width or height.
+The separator size can be customized by using `SeparatorSize` API.

 > For horizontal orientation, it will be considered as separator width.
 For vertical orientation, it will be considered as separator height.